-Private ways in the Rural Residential 1 and 2 (RR 1 & 2) and the Resource Protection 2 (RP 2) Districts that are less than seven hundred (700) feet in length may have gravel surfaces provided the road grade is less than four percent (4%), and the road doesn't cross any streams.
-Surface gravel shall be placed on top of the aggregate subbase and shall have no stones larger than two (2) inches in size and meet the grading requirements of Table 11.5-5 of this Ordinance.
+Private ways in the RR 1 & 2 and the RP 2 Districts that are less than seven hundred (700) feet in length may have gravel surfaces provided the road grade is less than four percent (4%), and the road doesn't cross any streams.
+Surface gravel shall be placed on top of the aggregate subbase and shall have no stones larger than two (2) inches in size and meet the grading requirements of Table 11.5-5.

-Table 11.5-5 Surface Gravel Grading Requirements Percentage by Weight Passing Sieve Designation 2 inches 95-100% 1/2 inches 30-65% No. 200 k.
+Table 11.5-5 Surface Gravel Grading Requirements

+Percentage by Weight Passing

+Sieve Designation Square Mesh Sieves

+2 inches 95-100%

+1⁄2 inches 30-65%

+No. 200 7-12%

+k.
 Utilities.

 Utilities serving subdivisions shall be installed underground.
-The Project Review Board may approve overhead utilities when the applicant provides evidence that the increased costs of underground utilities will raise the costs of the housing beyond the market in that location.
+The Board may approve overhead utilities when the applicant provides evidence that the increased costs of underground utilities will raise the costs of the housing beyond the market in that location.
 When utilities are installed underground, the subdivider shall install appropriate signs indicating the location of such utilities.